 Emotional Dysregulation can lead to a variety of problems for children and their families.
-Children who struggle with Behavioral Dysregulation also tend to experience increased risk of poor decision-making and developing mental health concerns as they grow older due to their inability to handle stressful and frustrating situations.
+Children who struggle with Behavioral Dysregulation also tend to experience an increased risk of poor decision-making and developing mental health concerns as they grow older due to their inability to handle stressful and frustrating situations.
 Effects of Dysregulation in children may include:

 It is normal for children to have tantrums at an early age; however excessive emotional outbursts in school-age children may be cause for concern.
 As parents, there are certain things that you can do to help, such as:

 It can be helpful to develop ways of helping your child prepare for stressful situations that set off outbursts.
-For example, if your child always has a tantrum when you take them out when they are tired, make a habit of scheduling outings when they are well rested.
+For example, if your child always has a tantrum when you take them out when they are tired, make a habit of scheduling outings when they are well–rested.

 Children who struggle to self-regulate need your help regulating their emotions.
 Stay calm and model desired behaviors and responses (take deep breaths, use a calm voice).
-It can be counterproductive to try to teach your child how to manage their emotions by punishing them or demanding that they behave in a certain way.
+It can be counterproductive to teach your child how to manage their emotions by punishing them or demanding that they behave in a certain way.

 Point out and praise positive changes in your child’s behavior when it comes to emotion management.

 If these suggestions do not help, then it may be time to seek treatment for Dysregulation, and consulting a behavioral health professional may be your next step.